Skip to content

 conda install -c conda-forge ultralytics

-This method is an excellent alternative to pip and ensures compatibility with other packages in your environment.
-For CUDA environments, it's best to install ultralytics, pytorch, and pytorch-cuda simultaneously to resolve any conflicts:
+This method is a great alternative to pip, ensuring compatibility with other packages.
+For CUDA environments, install ultralytics, pytorch, and pytorch-cuda together to resolve conflicts:

 conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-cuda=11.8 ultralytics

-For more instructions, visit the Conda quickstart guide.
+For more instructions, see the Conda quickstart guide.

 What are the advantages of using Docker to run Ultralytics YOLO?

-Using Docker to run Ultralytics YOLO provides an isolated and consistent environment, ensuring smooth performance across different systems.
-It also eliminates the complexity of local installation.
-Official Docker images from Ultralytics are available on Docker Hub, with different variants tailored for GPU, CPU, ARM64, NVIDIA Jetson, and Conda environments.
-Below are the commands to pull and run the latest image:
+Docker provides an isolated, consistent environment for Ultralytics YOLO, ensuring smooth performance across systems and avoiding local installation complexities.
+Official Docker images are available on Docker Hub, with variants for GPU, CPU, ARM64, NVIDIA Jetson, and Conda.
+To pull and run the latest image:

 # Pull the latest ultralytics image from Docker Hub